aaronbassett/shareable/README.md

 This will run the local dev server and make it publicly available via a tunnel.

-{% warning %}

-**Warning:** This is a dev server and should be used only for demonstration purposes, never for production.
+> ⚠️ **Warning:** This is a dev server and should be used only for demonstration purposes, never for production.

-{% endwarning %}

 ## Trying the API endpoints